boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

    throughput-instance =  {
      ? optional-parameter-flags => opf,
      ? flow-flags => ff,
-     ? traffic-category => tc,
+     ? traffic-category => category,
      throughput => rate-limit
    }

    ; Controls the presence of optional excess and peak ; rate parameters.
-   ; When omitted, this is equivalent to setting these ; parameters to 0.
+   ; When omitted, this is equivalent to setting these ; parameters to false.
-   ; Settting these parameters to 0 means that excess and ; peak parameters are not supplied in the policy.
+   ; Settting these parameters to false means that excess and ; peak parameters are not supplied in the policy.

    opf =  {
-     ? excess: bool .default 0,
+     ? excess: bool .default false,
-     ? peak: bool .default 0
+     ? peak: bool .default false
    }

    ; Indicates scope (per host or per subscriber, traffic direction, ; and reliability type (reliable or unreliable).
-   ; Default value for scope is 0 (i.e., per subscriber policy).
+   ; Default value for scope is false (i.e., per subscriber policy).
    ; Default value for direction is network-to-host direction.
-   ; Default value for reliability is 0 (i.e., the policy is applicable ; to both reliable and unreliable traffic).
+   ; Default value for reliability is false (i.e., the policy is ; applicable to both reliable and unreliable traffic).
    ; If any of these parameters is not present, this is equivalent ; to enclosing the parameter with its default value.

    ff =  {
-     ? scope: bool .default 0,
+     ? scope: bool .default false,
-     ? direction: bool .default 0,
+     ? direction: boolean .default false,
-     ? reliability: uint .default 0
+     ? reliability: uint .default false
    }

    ; Indicates traffic category to which the policy is bound.
    ; If the value is set to 0, this means that the policy is ; enforced for all traffic.

-   tc =  {
+   category =  {
      ? tc: uint .default 0
    }